 For more information, suggested route options, maps and links, visit Ride High Country - Rail Trails

 Gravel riding is booming right now, and it's no wonder as more and more of us look to avoid the dangers of riding on the road and seek out the natural surroundings that unpaved backroads provide.
-The gravel riding in the High Country is truly awesome; the dirt roads are endless and quiet, and the options are limited only by your willingness to take a leap of faith and follow a line on a map.
+The gravel riding in the High Country is truly awesome; the dirt roads are endless and quiet, and the options are limited only by your sense of adventure and willingness to explore.

 Red Box Retreat is located just to the east of the Stanley State Forest and the Stanley plantations, an area which stretches 10km to the west to Beechworth and 20kms south towards Myrtleford.
 This area is a combination of native bush and pine plantations and contains a massive network of gravel roads to be explored.

 Much of this area is up on the Stanley plateau, which requires a decent effort to climb, but once on the top you are rewarded with rolling gravel roads and the knowledge that it's downhill all the way home.